michimussato/OpenStudioLandscapes/README.md

 ## Secrets

 There are many ways to protect sensitive data.
-It is `open-studio-landscapes` does not provide a dedicated solution to protect your secrets - it lets (and wants you to) implement your own solution or use existing ones if you have something implemented already.
+It is `OpenStudioLandscapes` does not provide a dedicated solution to protect your secrets - it lets (and wants you to) implement your own solution or use existing ones if you have something implemented already.
 Dagster does handle secrets in its own way.
-This approach might be a valid candidate for `open-studio-landscapes` in the future.
+This approach might be a valid candidate for `OpenStudioLandscapes` in the future.
 More on this here: https://docs.dagster.io/guides/deploy/using-environment-variables-and-secrets

 However, I do have sensitive data myself and I would like to